SteveCara/ANZVirtualInternship/README.md

 - Undertook exploratory data analysis to derive insights from sample transaction data for Australia and New Zealand Banking Group (ANZ)

+- Converted the dataset into a timeseries to facilitate time series analysis with different levels of granularity

-- Completed data segmentation and visualisation to show the relationships between different features
+- Carried out data segmentation and visualisation to show the relationships between different features

 - Explored the correlation between different customer attributes to identify suitable metrics to be included in a predictive model